ashishpandey/lightwaverf-controller/readme.md

 If you cloned the project somewhere other than /opt/lightwaverf, then edit the init script and adjust the daemon location accordingly.

+Many thanks to [https://github.com/roberttidey/LightwaveRF](https://github.com/roberttidey/LightwaveRF) for all the heavy lifting to decode the LightwaveRF signal and provide python libraries.